KonVas/Audio-programming/AP-Classes/Week01/introduction.md

 ### Running a line
 There is no bigger pleasure of executing something in SC and realizing that your code was evaluated properly and no complains in post window appeared.
+While inside the IDE, place cursor at the end of the line and pres "Shift-Enter".
+Or Menu > Language > Execute Line or Region.

 ### Running two lines
 In the previous example we run a single line.
 Okay, but common sense suggests that, even the most clever and coding ninjas have to run more than one line to make something useful.
 So this why the semicolon sign in your keyboard will be your best friend from now on, while practicing SC.
-The ; is the sign that divides two lines of code, allowing to run bigger expressions, so assuming we have two math operations below:
+The `;` is the sign that divides two lines of code, allowing to run bigger expressions, so assuming we have two math operations below:

 ````